tkozakas/telegram-bot/README.md

 ### Optional
 - Add facts to the database using the .csv file in the resources folder.
 - Add daily scheduled messages to the database using the .csv file in the resources folder.
-- Change the winner message in the resources folder (changes the commands).
+- Change the winner message in the application.yaml in the resources folder (changes the commands).

 ## Features